zeroluck/docs/sources/admin-guide/deployment/ubuntu.md

 ## Uninstallation

-Exit from the chroot environment to main Linux.
+First, exit from the chroot environment to main Linux.

-Stop the chroot environment, which will unmount all chroot directories.
-After that, delete both the Gluu Server packages that are installed, and the home directory of the Gluu Server user.
+Second, stop the Gluu Server chroot environment which will unmount all chroot directories.
+As a third step, delete both the Gluu Server packages that are installed, and the home directory of the Gluu Server user.
 The following commands illustrate the single steps:

 ```
 # service gluu-server24 stop